Skip to content

 Additional translation and localization efforts

-At SocialTIC, we understand the importance of maintaining resources that are accessible, easy to read, and capable of having an impact on communities with different technical capacities and from multiple regions around the world.
-Due to our expertise and geographical location, our resources will often be available first in Spanish, and the necessary resources will be allocated afterward to translate them into English.
-If you are interested in collaborating on translations from Spanish to English—or vice versa—please contact us at: seguridad@socialtic.org.
+At SocialTIC we understand the importance of maintaining resources that are accessible, easy to read and that can have an impact on populations with different technical capabilities and in multiple regions of the world.
+Due to our expertise and geographic location, our resources will often be available first in Spanish, and then translated into the other available languages.

 Content Structure